 Thank you in advance for your respectful, professional conduct.
 We look forward to working with you!

 Click here for a step-by-step PowerPoint on "Getting Started in APA Style" (use Firefox or Safari, not Explorer, to save this file).

 Click here for a handout listing only the major changes in the 6th edition of the APA Publication Manual.

 If you do not have Microsoft Office products on your personal computer, as a student, you may access these products for free through Office 365

 Using SPSS (Statistical Package for the Social Sciences)

 These videos are not intended to teach you how to calculate, comprehend, or interpret statistics.
-These videos are merely a tool to introduce you to the basic SPSS procedures you need to be familiar with to succeed in PSYC 2300 and 3301.
+These videos are merely a tool to introduce you to the basic SPSS procedures you need to be familiar with to succeed in your statistics-based PSYC courses.
 You can learn how to conduct analyses with these videos, and there is another video in the above section to learn how to report the results in APA style.